skpm/dialog/README.md

 The `extensions` array should contain extensions without wildcards or dots (e.g.
 `'png'` is good but `'.png'` and `'*.png'` are bad).

-If a `callback` is passed, the API call will be still be synchronous but the result will be passed via `callback(filenames)`.
+If a `callback` is passed, the API call will be asynchronous and the result will be passed via `callback(filenames)`.

 ### `dialog.showSaveDialog([document, ]options[, callback])`